Munksgaard/thousand_island_tailscale/README.md

 A transport for ThousandIsland that allows exposing services directly to your tailnet.

+An example application can be found in [tschat](https://github.com/Munksgaard/tschat).

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `tailscale_transport` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `tailscale_transport` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do